 This has to do with the salt chlorine generator in saltwater pools.
 These generators by themselves can cost up to $2,500 or more – and that’s on top of any other costs you’ll incur while building and installing the pool in your backyard.

-These annual costs can add up, but they seem pretty reasonable in comparison to a chlorine pool.
+These annual costs can add up, but they seem pretty reasonable compared to a chlorine pool.
 Traditional chlorine pools don’t need any special generators, making installing them pretty cheap, but maintaining them isn’t always so cost-effective.

 With a traditional pool, purchasing chlorine and other balancing agents can run you up to $1,000 a year, sometimes even more.

 One cost you should always consider is the cost of repairs.
-Your pool probably won’t need repair work every year, but it’s probably something you’ll need to think about at some point.
+Your pool probably won’t need repair work every year, but it’s probably something you’ll need to consider at some point.

 With a chlorine pool, some handy homeowners might try to do it themselves.
-For major work, I recommend hiring a professional, but for tiny repairs, you can save a few bucks by doing it yourself.
+I recommend hiring a professional for major work, but for tiny repairs, you can save a few bucks by doing it yourself.

 On the other hand, the construction and makeup of a saltwater pool can be complicated, and you might need the help of a special technician, even for tiny repairs.